 Double-Check Your Work: Prevent Costly Errors

 Use different methods to verify your results, such as using a calculator, a conversion tool, or a conversion chart.
-If possible, ask someone else to review your work to catch any errors you may have missed.
+And if possible, ask someone else to review your work to catch any errors you may have missed.
 By taking these precautions, you can minimize the risk of errors and ensure the accuracy of your measurements.

 FAQ